Adding Bonds to Reduce Volatility

 • Stock correlation: -0.20 to +0.10 (more negative during flight-to-quality events)

-Advantage: Stronger negative correlation during equity crashes.
-March 2020: long-term Treasuries gained +20% while stocks lost -34%, providing maximum rebalancing capital.
+Advantage: Strongest negative correlation during equity crashes.
+In March 2020, long-term Treasuries gained roughly 20% while stocks lost 34%, providing maximum rebalancing capital.

 TIPS (Inflation Protection)